AzureIoTGBB/azure-iot-edge-hol/module1/README.md

     ```
 * Confirm you can successfully "ping mygateway.local"

-Now let's create the certificated needed
+Now let's create the certificates needed

 * Open a PowerShell session __*as an Adminstrator*__ and type the commands bellow: